rydmike/theme_demo/README.md

 Let's take a look at what our debug logs look in our `ThemeDemo` application when we start the app.

 On app startup we see setup of the default key-value DB implementation, which is **Hive**.
-We see see its local storage path and filename setup.
+We see its local storage path and filename setup.
 We also see the configuration of the `listener`.
 These logs come from other `debugPrints` in the app.

 ```
 flutter: KeyValueDbHive: init called, _isInitialized = false